Comp Lit Luncheon Series

 Jonathan Abel (email@example.com) and Shuang Shen (firstname.lastname@example.org) are the coordinators for the series this semester.
 We meet Mondays in 102 Kern at about 12:15 p.m.
 You can bring your lunch or buy a lunch tray in Kern Cafeteria (next door) and bring it into 102.
 Coffee and tea are provided in 102 (no charge).
 The speaker will begin at about 12:30 p.m.
 Allowing a few minutes for discussion, we'll conclude in time for classes that meet at 1:25 p.m.
 All students, faculty, colleagues, and friends are welcome.

 Click here for information regarding our luncheons from previous semesters.

 We're on the air: Recordings of these presentations are broadcast on C-NET, the regional cable network for educational and government programming.
 Each program is usually broadcast 4 times in the week following the date listed here.
-Click here for the schedule of broadcasts for this semester.
 Click here for C-NET archive of broadcast in streaming video.

 Or, download the talks at iTunes U.